 A rugged trail through a very pretty area, with several stream hops and views from a hawk watch.

-12 miles round trip.
+12 or 5.2 or 1.4 miles.
 Moderate to strenuous with lots of minor elevation change.

 - Nearby: Four Birds Trail – Splitrock Reservoir, Four Birds Trail (North), and Splitrock Reservoir Loop

 The 5.2 mile version includes the highlights and is what most hikers will want to do.
 The full hike is a challenging “lollipop” loop that starts at the southern terminus of the Four Birds trail.